 While these recommendations certainly aren’t foolproof, they will definitely get you started on your way to better sleep.
 Best of all, most of them are fairly cheap or totally free.

 Remember, common is not normal – from a physiological perspective, there is nothing in life that sleep can’t fix.
-Get some shuteye.
+Ditch the “I’ll sleep when I’m dead” attitude and get some shuteye.